PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 ### Return type & Scalar type declarations
 :anger: :exclamation: The V7 will make use of new php's return type & scalars type declarations features.
 This means that you will now have to be very careful about the data types that you are sending to the phpFastCache API.

+### ActOnAll Helper

+#### :clock1: Then:
+The ActOnAll helper use to return an array of returns only for getters and a strict boolean of CRUD operations:
+(
+  Files::DeleteItem(): false +
+  Memcache::DeleteItem(): true +
+  Redis::DeleteItem(): true
+) => Returning a strict FALSE

+#### :alarm_clock: Now:
+Whatever you call will now result in an array of returns giving you the possibility to know which driver is returning an unexpected response via the ActOnAll helper.
+Also the ActOnAll helper does no longer implements `ExtendedCacheItemPoolInterface` due to the type hint implementation.